 Exploring a college through its website, brochures or videos only gives you a partial picture of what each school is like.
-However, visiting a school, touring the campus and exploring all the resources available to you as a student will give you a better idea of whether or not a school is a good fit for you.
+However, visiting a school and touring the campus will give you a better idea of whether a school is a good fit for you.